Ensath/LightSpirits/README.md

 This program uses code from Will Usher's TwinklebearDev SDL 2.0 tutorial.
 Check it out at http://www.willusher.io/pages/sdl2/.

 Sprites for this program found on opengameart.org.
 The player character uses the "Margery Limited" sprite set by software_atelier.
+The enemies use the "16x16, 16x24, 32x32 rpg enemies--updated" sprite set by Stephen "Redshrike" Challener, licensed under CC-BY 3.0: https://creativecommons.org/licenses/by/3.0/.

 Build information